Dr. Lampert received her PhD and MA from the University of Michigan and her BA from

 - Lampert, Sara.
 The "Perfect Delight" of Dramatic Reading: Gertrude Kellogg and the Post-Civil War

 Lyceum.
 In Thinking Together: Lecturing, Learning, and Difference in the Long Nineteenth Century, edited by Angela Ray and Paul Stob.
-University Park: Pennsylvania State University Press , 2018.
+University Park, MD: Pennsylvania State University Press , 2018.

 - Lampert, Sara.
 "Black Swan/White Raven: The Racial Politics of Elizabeth Greenfield's American Concert